calmm-js/documentation/introduction-to-calmm.md

 conjunction with Calm^2, we are frequently only interested in combining, with some function, a bunch of properties, possibly contained in some data structure, into a new property that is kept up-to-date with respect to the latest values of the original properties.
 We also do a lot of this.
 Everywhere.
-That is one the two main reasons why we have defined a generalized combinator for that use case.
+That is one of the two main reasons why we have defined a generalized combinator for that use case.
 Let's just import the Kefir based version of the combinator from the [kefir.react.html](https://github.com/calmm-js/kefir.react.html) library: